 Examination - Each candidate must successfully pass a written, 100 question, multiple-choice examination that evaluates the candidate's knowledge of the topic.
 Candidates have three hours to complete the closed-book examination.
 A score of 70% is required to pass the examination and achieve certification.
 Contact ICML about the availability of the exam in other languages.

-The cost of the 3 day course is $1795 Canadian.
+The cost of the 3 day course is $1295 USD per person.
 The cost of the exam is $275 USD.
 Attendees wishing to take the exam must register directly with ICML

 Lubrigard can help you overcome the major hurdles to achieving world-class lubrication, by